meyercm/shorter_maps/README.md

 ### Variable Ignore

-Useful for pattern matching against the structure of a map but don't need all of the variables.
+Useful for pattern matching against the structure of a map when you don't need all of the variables.

 ```elixir
 iex> import ShorterMaps